-Nunoa Project veterinary teams have been working with camelid farmers in Peru since July of 2006.
+Nunoa Project is a US nonprofit which conducts educational and service programs in the US and the Peruvian Andes.
+Nunoa Project veterinary teams have been working with camelid (alpaca and llama) farmers in Peru since July of 2006.

 Early trips concentrated on meeting farmers, getting used to how alpacas and llamas are managed there, and learning as much as we could.
 We identified how we could possibly help improve the income of farm families, and how we could coordinate with local officials.
 Our goals focus on elevating production in the herds through improvements in reproduction management and fiber production from alpacas.
 We have placed multiple teams in the Andes for longer term study and coordination with farmers, in addition to conducting our twice annual two week work trips.
 Our team members and leaders have come from many countries including the US, Peru, Argentina, New Zealand, the UK, Australia, Canada, and Germany.
-South American veterinarians maintain contact with Peruvian farmers in between work trips.
+South American veterinarians maintain contact with

+Peruvian farmers in between work trips.
 All of us share a common goal of practical education and helping others to attain a better life.